2014 pro-Russian unrest in Ukraine: Donetsk Oblast

-13 March was marked by violent clashes between pro-Maidan and anti-Maidan protesters in Donetsk.
+The 13th of March was marked by violent clashes between pro-Maidan and anti-Maidan protesters in Donetsk.
 A large group of anti-Maidan protesters broke through a police cordon and began to attack a smaller pro-Maidan demonstration.
-In interviews with OSCE monitors, bystanders described how a group of around thirty pro-Maidan protesters "were forced to seek shelter in a police bus that became surrounded by anti-Maidan attackers".
-The windows of the bus "were smashed, and irritant gas was dispersed inside, forcing the group to exit the bus, where they were then subjected to beatings and verbal abuse".
+In interviews with OSCE monitors, bystanders described how a group of around thirty pro-Maidan protesters "were forced to seek shelter in a police bus that became surrounded by anti-Maidan attackers."
+The windows of the bus "were smashed, and irritant gas was dispersed inside, forcing the group to exit the bus, where they were then subjected to beatings and verbal abuse."
 A pro-Ukrainian protester was stabbed to death during the violence.
-A report by the OSCE said that "police forces" failed "to take adequate measure to protect the pro-Maidan assembly", and "could be observed treating the anti-Maidan protesters in a favourable manner".
-After this day of violence, interviewees told the OSCE that residents of Donetsk had decided not to organize more peaceful pro-Maidan demonstrations, "out of fear for their safety".
+A report by the OSCE said that "police forces" failed "to take adequate measures to protect the pro-Maidan assembly" and "could be observed treating the anti-Maidan protesters in a favourable manner."
+After this day of violence, interviewees told the OSCE that residents of Donetsk had decided not to organize more peaceful pro-Maidan demonstrations, "out of fear for their safety."

 On Sunday, 6 April, pro-Russian protesters held a rally in Donetsk pushing for a referendum on independence.
 A group of 1,000 protestors broke away from the crowd and stormed the RSA building, with the police offering little resistance.
-They then occupied the building and raised the Russian flag over it while the people outside chanted "Russia, Russia".
+They then occupied the building and raised the Russian flag over it while the people outside chanted, "Russia, Russia".
 100 people proceeded to barricade themselves in the building.

-The separatists declared that if an extraordinary session was not held by officials, announcing a referendum to join Russia, they would declare unilateral control by forming a "People's Mandate" at noon on 7 April, and dismiss all elected council members and MPs.
+The separatists declared that if officials refused to hold an extraordinary session, announcing a referendum to join Russia, they would declare unilateral control by forming a "People's Mandate" at noon on 7 April, and dismiss all elected council members and MPs.
 The people who voted within the RSA were not elected to the positions they assumed.
 According to the Information Telegraph Agency of Russia, the declaration was voted on by some regional legislators, however other reports say that neither the Donetsk city administration nor local district councils in city neighbourhoods delegated any representatives to the session.
-According to the Ukrainian government, the seizure of RSA buildings by pro-Russian forces was part of "a script" which was "written in the Russian Federation" to destabilize Ukraine, carried out by "about 1,500 radicals in each region who spoke with clear Russian accents".
+According to the Ukrainian government, the seizure of RSA buildings by pro-Russian forces was part of "a script" that was "written in the Russian Federation" to destabilize Ukraine, carried out by "about 1,500 radicals in each region who spoke with clear Russian accents."

-On 6 April, the leaders of the separatist group Donetsk Republic announced that a referendum, on whether Donetsk Oblast should "join the Russian Federation", would take place "no later than 11 May 2014."
+On 6 April, the leaders of the separatist group Donetsk Republic announced that a referendum on whether Donetsk Oblast should "join the Russian Federation," would take place "no later than 11 May 2014."
 Additionally, the group's leaders have appealed to Russian President Vladimir Putin to send Russian peacekeeping forces to the region.
 The group has been banned in Ukraine since 2007.
 The group's leader, Andrei Purgin, had been arrested weeks prior on charges of separatism.
 The political leader of the state was the self-declared People's Governor Pavel Gubarev, a former member of the Progressive Socialist Party of Ukraine, who was also under arrest on charges of separatism.